 La Mamounia is the symbol of traditional Moroccan hospitality, nestled in 17 acres of park.
 This exotic and legendary Moroccan palace has been redesigned by internationally renowned designer, Jacques Garcia, who combined true Moroccan style with modern Art deco.
 The hotel features four exquisite restaurants to please the palates of the most discerning guests (Italian, Moroccan, French and Mediterranean cuisines).

 We had booked Sunday Brunch to celebrate my mum’s birthday.
 Brunch is served every Sunday at the Pavilion, overlooking the pool and gardens.
 The lavish buffet includes a generous selection of hot and cold dishes, plenty of seafood options like grilled lobster and oysters, delicious tagines and a colorful dessert buffet.
 Comparing the buffet to the Dubai brunches, — I can say that Dubai definitely has a grander choice.
-I cannot say that I was amazed with their level of service or hospitality, I expected much better given the hotel’s reputation.
-Nevertheless I cannot complain about the quality of food but having spent almost 300 Euro, I would definitely prefer a better treatment as I had specifically ordered a nice table for the occasion of my mum’s birthday (which was ignored).
+I cannot say that I was amazed by their level of service or hospitality, I expected much better given the hotel’s reputation.
+Nevertheless, I cannot complain about the quality of food but having spent almost 300 Euro, I would definitely prefer a better treatment as I had specifically ordered a nice table for the occasion of my mum’s birthday (which was ignored).
 The price per person is 1,200 MAD (approximately 112 Euro) including a glass of champagne.

 Visit a Moroccan Hammam